IBM-Cloud/ansible-collection-ibm/docs/ibm_is_instances_info.rst

 Parameters
 ----------

-  vpc (False, str, None)
+  instance_group_name (False, str, None)
-    VPC ID to filter the instances attached to it
+    Instance group name to filter the instances attached to it

-  placement_group (False, str, None)
+  vpc_name (False, str, None)
-    ID of the placement group to filter the instances attached to it
+    Name of the vpc to filter the instances attached to it

-  vpc_crn (False, str, None)
-    VPC CRN to filter the instances attached to it

   resource_group (False, str, None)